-- Whether the provider is using excess capacity, as distinguished from capacity developed to support the particular business in question; - Whether, to what extent, and how the provider markets its services; - Whether the provider serves a large number of transient customers, as distinguished from a small and stable number of customers; - Whether the provider has a screening process that can result in rejection of potential customers for various reasons; - Whether the service is regulated or certified by the state (i.e., CLEC certification); - Whether the provider has sought to obtain regulatory, commercial, or other benefits that are available to common carriers.
+- Whether contract terms are offered indiscriminately, or on a case-by-case basis; - Whether the provider is using excess capacity, as distinguished from capacity developed to support the particular business in question; - Whether, to what extent, and how the provider markets its services; - Whether the provider serves a large number of transient customers, as distinguished from a small and stable number of customers; - Whether the provider has a screening process that can result in rejection of potential customers for various reasons; - Whether the service is regulated or certified by the state (i.e., CLEC certification); - Whether the provider has sought to obtain regulatory, commercial, or other benefits that are available to common carriers.

-As discussed later, this determination is especially important for purposes of compliance with the federal Universal Service Program (USP).
+This determination is especially important for purposes of compliance with the federal Universal Service Program (USP).